aayush9400/3D-Condtional-Stable-Diffusion/README.md

 To improve the efficacy of VQVAE latents further, we adopted MONAI's encoder-decoder architecture, that has residual connection after every convolutional layer.
 This model increases the complexity through skip connections facilitating the flow of non-zero gradients in backpropagation.
 This resulted in high qualitative & quantitative reconstructions.

-A summary of all the experiements & outputs have been highlighted in [this GitHub Gist](https://gist.github.com/lb-97/57347e7d06d87a0aa3b77887631f33bc)